sebastianolaru3008/sebastianolaru3008/README.md

 ### Hi there, I'm Sebastian - aka [Tabi][website] 👋

 ## I'm a CS Student!
-- 🔭 I’m currently working on a [Presentation Website][website]!
+- 🔭 I’m currently working on an Unnamed Sturtup Project!
 - 🌱 I’m currently learning everything I can 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2020 Goals: Make more projects and develop a career path
+- 🥅 2021 Goals: Make more projects and develop a career path
 - ⚡ Fun fact: I love to draw, play guitar and hack stuff (in an ethical manner )

 ### Connect with me: